 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 38-1 Cultural Resources For any proposed surface disturbing activity, the following standards will apply: 1.
 The Forest Service will comply with the National Historic Preservation Act (as amended) and the PA.
 2. The standards specified in the PA will be followed.
 Where the settlement document does not specify standards, those in the Forest Service Manual and Handbook will apply.
-3. During the conduct of undertakings, the preferred management of sites listed in, nominated to, eligible for or potentially eligible for the National Register is avoidance and protection.
+3. During the conduct of undertakings, the preferred management of sites listed in, nominated to, eligible for, or potentially eligible for the National Register is avoidance and protection.
 Exceptions may occur in specific cases where consultation with the SHPO indicates that the best use of the resource is data recovery and interpretation.
 5. Where resource management conflicts occur, the desirability of inplace preservation of cultural resources will be weighed against the values of the proposed land use.
-Preservation of heritage resources in place will become increasingly important under the following conditions: (a) where present methods of investigation and data recovery cannot realize the current research potential of the sites; (b) where the sites are likely to have greater importance for addressing future research questions than current ones; (c) where the cultural values derive primarily from the qualities other than research potential, and where those values are fully realized only when the cultural remains exist undisturbed in their original context(s) (e.g., association with significant historical persons or events, special ethnic or religious values, or unique interpretive values); (d) where architecture and the integrity of their setting. (e) where site density would make data recovery economically infeasible, or require unattainable operating conditions.
+Preservation of heritage resources in place will become increasingly important under the following conditions: (a) where present methods of investigation and data recovery cannot realize the current research potential of the sites; (b) where the sites are likely to have greater importance for addressing future research questions than current ones; (c) where the cultural values derive primarily from the qualities other than research potential, and where those values are fully realized only when the cultural remains exist undisturbed in their original context(s) (e.g., association with significant historical persons or events, special ethnic or religious values, or unique interpretive values); (d) where heritage resources are important primarily for the quality of their architecture and the integrity of their setting. (e) where site density would make data recovery economically infeasible, or require unattainable operating conditions.
 Where preservation in place is important under these conditions, the Forest Service will give serious consideration to such options as project redesign, relocation, or cancellation.
-The procedures specified in the PA, 36 CFR 800, the Native A No The Fore and polic Section to-Gover All areas tailings f 100% pe will partie A projec with the Resolution properties orest will comply with the applicable laws, regulations, olicies regarding National Historic Preservation Act on 106 consultation and tribal consultation (Governmentvernment).

-eas of the proposed project, including the pipelines and s facility, will be surveyed for cultural resources with pedestrian survey coverage.
-Additionally, tribal monitors irticipate in the cultural resource surveys.

-ect-specific programmatic agreement is being drafted ne Tonto National Forest, Arizona SHPO, ACHP, ution Copper, ASLD, BLM, and Tribes.
-A historic rties treatment plan is also being prepared.
+The procedures specified in the PA, 36 Yes No The Forest will comply with the applicable laws, regulations, and policies regarding National Historic Preservation Act Section 106 consultation and tribal consultation (Government-to-Government).
+All areas of the proposed project, including the pipelines and tailings facility, will be surveyed for cultural resources with 100% pedestrian survey coverage.
+Additionally, tribal monitors will participate in the cultural resource surveys.
+A project-specific programmatic agreement is being drafted with the Tonto National Forest, Arizona SHPO, ACHP, Resolution Copper, ASLD, BLM, and Tribes.
+A historic properties treatment plan is also being prepared.